guilherme-nascimento1/guilherme-nascimento1/README.md

 <p align="left">
  I'm Guilherme, I'm 25 years old and I'm a <strong>back-end developer.</strong>

-Graduated in Computer Science from USCS, and I am currently pursuing a postgraduate degree in Java Architecture and Development at FIAP.
+Graduated in Computer Science from USCS.
 I am committed to improving my skills as a Fullstack developer.

 I am always looking for challenges and opportunities to learn and grow.
 If you are interested in collaborating or sharing ideas, please don't hesitate to contact me.
 I love meeting new people and exploring ways to make the digital world a better place.